Welcome to 4chan's Frequently Asked Questions page. After reading the FAQ, be sure to familiarize yourself with the Rules!

 CAPTCHA was implemented on the imageboards to deal with a deluge of automated spam some years ago.
 It has proven effective in reducing the amount of automated spam that appears on the site.

 CAPTCHA is not 100% foolproof.
 Many spammers will pre-fill CAPTCHAs or pay CAPTCHA solving teams (actual people to sit around and fill out challenges) to spam manually.
-Spam that is not caught by CAPTCHA should be reported and it will be removed by the staff.
+Spam that is not caught by CAPTCHA should be reported and it will be removed by the moderation team.

 Unfortunately, CAPTCHA is a permanent addition to the site.
 Despite its shortcomings, it is extremely effective at reducing automated spam and without it the site would be awash with spam.